WebDev-Dan/WebDev-Dan/README.md

 - 👋 Hi, I’m @WebDev-Dan
 - 👀 I’m interested in Html & CSS
 - 🌱 I’m currently learning Javascript
-- 💞️ im still learning but in future I’m looking to collaborate on big microsoft projects
+- 💞️ im still learning but in future I’m looking to collaborate on big projects
-- 📫 How to reach me: Misterbones17@outlook.com

 <!---
 WebDev-Dan/WebDev-Dan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.